aerospike/aerospike-client-python/doc/aerospike.rst

             * **scan** (:class:`dict`)
                 Contains :ref:`aerospike_scan_policies`.
             * **batch** (:class:`dict`)
-                Default parent policy used in batch read commands.
+                Default parent batch policy used in batch read commands.

                 This applies to these methods when a transaction-level :ref:`batch policy <aerospike_batch_policies>` is not provided: